Stella-055/Prisma/prisma.md

 To delete alot of records at once we use the ***deleteMany()***

-However remember that in real world enterprises we do not delete records permanently but perform a soft deletion
+However remember that in real world enterprises we do not delete records permanently but perform a soft

+## Relationships